Hospital chaplain receives 16,000 paper cranes

 Pastor Sekino ended up with more than 16,000 cranes.
 Most of them can be found in the main lobby.
 The paper birds are the first to greet patients and visitors.

-"Hospital is not a super fun place to visit," he said.
+"The hospital is not a super fun place to visit," he said.
 "They're looking down because there are so many emotional distress to visit the hospital.
 But once they step into the hospital, first thing they see is this paper crane, so they can look up-- something they didn't expect."

 Sekino said he's glad the cranes, crane the necks of those who walk in.
 Physically looking up, but maybe also emotionally too.